Do I Pay Stamp Duty To Transfer My Property After A Divorce?

 This is all under s163B of the Duties Act which provides for an exemption to stamp duty if there is a breakdown of a marriage.

-Follow this very easy, step by step guide, in order to ensure that you DO NOT pay the government more money than you should.
+Follow this very easy, step-by-step guide, to ensure that you DO NOT pay the government more money than you should.

-You must ensure that the transfer of the property must be in accordance with either:
+You must ensure that the transfer of the property must be by either:

 1. A Court Order made under the Family Law Act 1975, OR